-Javier Rubinstein is a partner and co-leader of the Kirkland & Ellis International Arbitration Practice, based in Chicago and New York.
+Javier Rubinstein is a partner at King & Spalding LLP.
+Before joining King & Spaulding, he was partner and co-leader of the Kirkland & Ellis International Arbitration Practice.
 Born in Argentina with native fluency in Spanish and English, Javier has focused his career on international commercial, investment and sports-related arbitration.
 From 2006-2016, Javier served as Vice Chairman and Global General Counsel of PricewaterhouseCoopers International.
 Prior to joining PwC, Javier was a partner at Mayer Brown LLP from 1989-2006 and led the firm’s International Arbitration practice.

 Javier has represented clients from around the world before many of the leading international arbitral institutions.
 Javier is a Fellow in the Chartered Institute of Arbitrators and a member of the board of directors of the AAA’s International Centre for Dispute Resolution.